Piano: Hybrid instruments

-In the 2000s, some pianos include an acoustic grand piano or upright piano combined with MIDI electronic features.
+By the 2000s, some pianos included an acoustic grand piano or upright piano combined with MIDI electronic features.
 Such a piano can be played acoustically, or the keyboard can be used as a MIDI controller, which can trigger a synthesizer module or music sampler.
 Some electronic feature-equipped pianos such as the Yamaha Disklavier electronic player piano, introduced in 1987, are outfitted with electronic sensors for recording and electromechanical solenoids for player piano-style playback.
 Sensors record the movements of the keys, hammers, and pedals during a performance, and the system saves the performance data as a Standard MIDI File (SMF).
 On playback, the solenoids move the keys and pedals and thus reproduce the original performance.
 Modern Disklaviers typically include an array of electronic features, such as a built-in tone generator for playing back MIDI accompaniment tracks, speakers, MIDI connectivity that supports communication with computing devices and external MIDI instruments, additional ports for audio and SMPTE input/output (I/O), and Internet connectivity.
 Disklaviers have been manufactured in the form of upright, baby grand, and grand piano styles (including a nine-foot concert grand).
 Reproducing systems have ranged from relatively simple, playback-only models to professional models that can record performance data at resolutions that exceed the limits of normal MIDI data.
 The unit mounted under the keyboard of the piano can play MIDI or audio software on its CD.

 Construction and components

 Pianos can have over 12,000 individual parts, supporting six functional features: keyboard, hammers, dampers, bridge, soundboard, and strings.
 Many parts of a piano are made of materials selected for strength and longevity.
-This is especially true of the outer rim.
-It is most commonly made of hardwood, typically hard maple or beech, and its massiveness serves as an essentially immobile object from which the flexible soundboard can best vibrate.
+This is especially true of the outer rim, which is most commonly made of hardwood, typically hard maple or beech, and its massiveness serves as an essentially immobile object from which the flexible soundboard can best vibrate.
 According to Harold A. Conklin, the purpose of a sturdy rim is so that, "... the vibrational energy will stay as much as possible in the soundboard instead of dissipating uselessly in the case parts, which are inefficient radiators of sound."

 Hardwood rims are commonly made by laminating thin, hence flexible, strips of hardwood, bending them to the desired shape immediately after the application of glue.
 The bent plywood system was developed by C.F.
 Theodore Steinway in 1880 to reduce manufacturing time and costs.
 Previously, the rim was constructed from several pieces of solid wood, joined and veneered, and European makers used this method well into the 20th century.
-A modern exception, Bösendorfer, the Austrian manufacturer of high-quality pianos, constructs their inner rims from solid spruce, the same wood that the soundboard is made from, which is notched to allow it to bend; rather than isolating the rim from vibration, their "resonance case principle" allows the framework to resonate more freely with the soundboard, creating additional coloration and complexity of the overall sound.
+A modern exception, Bösendorfer, an Austrian manufacturer of high-quality pianos, constructs their inner rims from solid spruce, the same wood that the soundboard is made from, which is notched to allow it to bend.
+Rather than isolating the rim from vibration, their "resonance case principle" allows the framework to resonate more freely with the soundboard, creating additional coloration and complexity of the overall sound.